Mark Furner: Early life and education

 Between 1989 and 2008 he worked as a union official for the Transport Workers' Union, the Queensland Police Union, and the National Union of Workers.
 Furner held a range of positions within the Labor Party between 1996 and 2008.

 Career

 He was elected to the Senate at the 2007 federal election as the third candidate of the Labor Party Senate ticket in Queensland.
 He was defeated at the 2013 federal election and his term ended on 30 June 2014.

 He won the seat of Ferny Grove representing Labor at the 2015 Queensland state election.
 On 10 February 2017, Furner was appointed to the posts of Minister for Local Government and Minister for Aboriginal and Torres Strait Islander Partnerships in a Cabinet reshuffle announced by Premier Annastacia Palaszczuk.

 In December 2017, Furner was sworn in as Queensland's Minister for Agricultural Industry Development and Fisheries.
 He retained this portfolio following the swearing in of the Third Palaszczuk Ministry in November 2020.

 Personal life

-Furner is married to Lorraine and they have three children; Troy, Stacey and Sally.
+Furner is married to Lorraine and they have three children.